Nanango railway line: To Kingaroy

 The fifth stage, opened on 19 December 1904, terminated at Kingaroy which was soon to become the most important town in the South Burnett region.
 En route from Wondai, the line passed sidings at Tingoora, Wooroolin, Memerambi and Crawford.

 The train service from Brisbane to Kingaroy was not quick to say the least.
 Leaving Brisbane at 8.00am on the Bundaberg Mail and travelling north to meet the train travelling west meant arrival in Kingaroy at 9.45pm.
 A rail motor service ran three times a week between Maryborough and Kingaroy from 1929 to 1967, and a sleeping car was provided twice per week.

 To Nanango

-The sixth and final stage opened as far as Nanango on 13 November 1911 passing through Edenvale, Hornley, Coolabunia, Hodgleigh and Darlil.
+The sixth and final stage opened as far as Nanango on 13 November 1911 passing through Edenvale, Hornley, Coolabunia, Hodgleigh and Darli.
 By 1914, timber and agricultural traffic necessitated a twice daily service to Nanango and a trip to Brisbane ran overnight.
 Railheads at Nanango and Yarraman (Brisbane Valley branch terminus) were no more than 20 km apart yet proposed links did not eventuate.